labki-org/labki-framework/README.md

 This project is now archived.
-It has been moved over to labki-platform and labki repos in this same github org.
+It has been moved over to 'labki-platform' and 'labki' repos in this same github org.

 ## Labki Framework